healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/nutrichef/nutrichef-vacuum-sealer-pkvs18bk.md

 Bag Holder: No

-Bag Hooks:
+Bag Hooks: No

-Removable Drip Ttray:
+Removable Drip Ttray: No

 The Nutrichef PKVS18BK, an affordable vacuum sealer, doesn’t have any extra features.